 Place the beans in a large pot, add enough water to cover, and soak overnight.

-2. Next day, drain beans, then place in a large saucepan with cold, lightly salted water to cover.
-Add celery, carrot, bay leaf and onion halves stuck with cloves.
-Bring to a boil, then simmer until beans are tender, about 30 to 40 minutes.
-Discard vegetables and let beans cool in their cooking liquid.
+The next day, drain the beans and place them in a large saucepan.
+Add enough cold water to cover and season lightly with salt.
+Add the celery, carrot, and bay leaf.
+Stick the cloves in the onion and toss that in the pan.
+Bring to a boil, then reduce the heat and gently simmer until the beans are tender, 30 to 40 minutes.
+Remove and discard the vegetables and let the beans cool in the cooking liquid.

-3. In a saute pan over medium heat, gently heat olive oil, add garlic and half the herbs and saute for 2 to 3 minutes, being careful not to brown garlic.
-With a slotted spoon, add beans and cook for 2 minutes, stirring constantly.
-Add about 1 1/2 cups of their cooking liquid.
-Stir in 1/2 of Pecorino Romano cheese and remaining herbs.
-Boil briskly for about 10 minutes until liquid reduces slightly to form a “sauce.”
-If beans are tender before sauce thickens, remove them with a slotted spoon and continue boiling down liquid, then pour over beans.
-Add salt and pepper, if needed, to taste and transfer to a serving platter.
-Sprinkle with remaining cheese.
+Heat the olive oil in a large saute pan over medium heat.
+Add the garlic and half the herbs and saute for 2 to 3 minutes, being careful not to brown the garlic.
+Using a slotted spoon, add the beans and cook, stirring constantly, for 2 minutes.
+Add about 1 1/2 cups cooking liquid, 1/2 the pecorino Romano cheese, and the remaining herbs.
+Boil briskly for about 10 minutes, until the liquid reduces slightly to form a “sauce” of sorts.
+(If the beans become tender before the sauce thickens, remove them with a slotted spoon and continue boiling down the liquid, then pour it over beans.)
+Season with salt and pepper, if desired, transfer to a serving platter.
+Sprinkle with the remaining cheese.